Johnny Depp Is a Wife Beater Who Abused Amber Heard, British High Court Rules

 The stunning verdict, which went against all expectations, is likely to be appealed by Depp.

+After examining 14 alleged episodes of abuse, the judge ruled that a 2018 story in the Sun newspaper that labeled Depp a “wife beater” was “substantially true.”

-Depp was suing News Group Newspapers (NGN), the publishers of England’s the Sun newspaper, for libel over a 2018 article that said the 57-year-old attacked his ex-wife, Amber Heard, 34, during their relationship.
+Depp was suing News Group Newspapers (NGN), the publishers of the British newspaper, for libel over the article that said the 57-year-old attacked his ex-wife, Amber Heard, 34, during their relationship.

 During the trial, Depp denied he’d ever been violent toward his ex-wife and claimed she’d been abusive toward him during their relationship, including accusing her of putting out a cigarette in his face and throwing a vodka bottle.

-However, lawyers for NGN based their defense on 14 specific allegations of abuse by Heard between 2013 and 2016, and Heard was their star witness.
+However, lawyers for NGN based their defense on 14 specific allegations of abuse by Heard between 2013 and 2016.
+Heard was their star witness.

 The case saw salacious and intimate alleged details of the private lives of Depp and Heard revealed in open court.